Competition

 (b) a

-condition attached to its approval to a merger or acquisition has not been or
+condition attached to its approval to a merger or acquisition, or a condition

 (c) a